Caribbean Sea: Oceanography

-The hydrology of the sea has a high level of homogeneity.
+The hydrology of the sea is highly homogeneous.
 Annual variations in monthly average water temperatures at the surface do not exceed 3 C-change.
 In the past 50 years, the Caribbean has gone through three stages: cooling until 1974, a cold phase with peaks during 1974–1976 and 1984–1986, and, finally, a warming phase with an increase in temperature of 0.6 C-change per year.
 Virtually all temperature extremes were associated with the phenomena of El Niño and La Niña.
 The salinity of the seawater is about 3.6%, and its density is 1023.5–1024.0 kg/m3.
 The surface water color is blue-green to green.

-The Caribbean's depth in its wider basins and deep-water temperatures are similar to those of the Atlantic Ocean.
-Atlantic deepwater is thought to spill into the Caribbean and contribute to the general deepwater of its sea.
+The Caribbean's depth in its wider basins and deepwater temperatures are similar to those of the Atlantic Ocean.
+Atlantic deepwater is thought to spill into the Caribbean and contribute to the general deepwater of the Caribbean Sea.
 The surface water (30 m; 100 ft) acts as an extension of the northern Atlantic as the Guiana Current and part of the North Equatorial Current enter the sea on the east.
 On the western side of the sea, the trade winds influence a northerly current, which causes an upwelling and a rich fishery near Yucatán.

 Ecology

 The Caribbean is the home of about 9% of the world's coral reefs, covering about 50000 km2, most of which are located off the Caribbean islands and the Central American coast.
 Among them, the Belize Barrier Reef stands out, with an area of 963 km2, which was declared a World Heritage Site in 1996.
 It forms part of the Great Mayan Reef (also known as the MBRS) and, being more than 1000 km in length, is the world's second longest.
 It runs along the Caribbean coasts of Mexico, Belize, Guatemala and Honduras.

 Since 2005, unusually warm Caribbean waters have been increasingly threatening the coral reefs.
 Coral reefs support some of the most diverse marine habitats in the world, but they are fragile ecosystems.
 When tropical waters become unusually warm for extended periods of time, microscopic plants called zooxanthellae, which are symbiotic partners living within the coral polyp tissues, die off.
 These plants provide food for the corals and give them their color.
-The result of the death and dispersal of these tiny plants is called coral bleaching and can lead to the devastation of large areas of reef.
-More than 42% of corals are completely bleached, and 95% are experiencing some type of whitening.
+The death and dispersal of these tiny plants is called coral bleaching and can devastate large areas of reef.
+More than 42% of corals are completely bleached, and 95% are experiencing some whitening.
 Historically, the Caribbean is thought to contain 14% of the world's coral reefs.